alshedivat/al-folio/_teaching/2022_spring_CPB.md

 ---
 layout: page
 title: Sci-Comm for CPB
 description: I was a Teaching Assistant for this course at Vanderbilt University.
+Click here for more information about CPB.
 img: assets/img/teaching/cpb_retreat.jpg
 importance: 3
 category: 2022